binary-manu/binary-is-better/_drafts/remote-android-debugging.md

 To establish the connection between `adb` and the emulator, we will need an open TCP port on `emu.local`.
 This can be any port, but in the following I'll use `45555`.
-By default, the first (or only) Android emulator listens on port `5555` for incoming connection, so `45555` is easy to remember.
+By default, the first (or only) Android emulator listens on port `5555` for incoming connections, so `45555` is easy to remember.

 Android Studio and the SDK should be installed on both systems, although